poseidon-framework/poseidon-framework.github.io/janno_details.md

 The `Y_Haplogroup` column holds the respective human Y-chromosome DNA haplogroup in a simple string.
 To avoid confusion from using different haplotype naming systems, the notation should follow a syntax with the main branch + the most terminal derived Y-SNP separated with a minus symbol (e.g. R1b-P312), similar to that used by [Yfull](https://www.yfull.com/sc/tree/).

+The `Chromosomal_Anomalies` column (introduced with Poseidon v3.0.0) allows to note one or multiple genetic chromosomal anomalies detected for the individual, so extra, missing or irregual portions of chromosomal DNA.
+This includes both gonosomal and autosomal aneuploidies.
+As there are many such possible anomalies there is no fixed list of valid entries for this column.
+The following terminology is recommended for some of the most common aneuploidies: `XXY` for Klinefelter syndrome, `XYY` for Jacobs syndrome, `XXX` for Triple X syndrome, `X0` for Monosomy X, `Trisomy21` for Down syndrome, and `Trisomy18` for Edwards syndrome.

 ### Library properties

-The `Source_Tissue` column documents the skeletal, soft tissue or other elements from which source material for DNA library preparation was extracted.
-If multiple samples have been taken from different elements, these can be listed separated by `;`.
-Specific bone names should be reported with an underscore (e.g. bone_phalanx, tooth_molar).
+The `Source_Material` column (formerly `Source_Tissue`, before Poseidon v3.0.0) documents the skeletal, soft tissue or other elements from which source material for DNA library preparation was extracted.
+The following entries are allowed: `petrous`, `bone`, `tooth`, `hair`, `soft`, `sediment`, and `other`. `soft` encompasses (archaeologically rarely preserved) soft tissues like muscle, tendons, or fat.
+If multiple DNA libraries have been prepared from different sampled elements, then these can be listed separated by `;` as in other list columns.
+Further details, e.g. specific bone names, can be reported in a `Source_Material_Note` column.

 The `Nr_Libraries` column holds a simple integer value of the number of libraries that have been prepared for an individual.